Eth-Digital-Identity/erc721-digital-id/README.md

 *-Uses Truffle for build and deployments.
 Can compile with Buidler and uses Buidler to run Mocha for test cases in VS Code with breakpoints.*

 **To Do**
+-Deploy contract and call it with verifiedName.
+-Add ID isValid method.

 **Setup:**
 1. `npm install`  (install dependencies)